HOUSE FLIPPING AND 1031 EXCHANGES DO NOT ALWAYS MIX

-House flipping is a common income generator for those with the ability and time.
-There are even reality shows based on this type of real estate investing.
-You may wonder then “If I’m purchasing this as an investment, why doesn’t it qualify for 1031 treatment?”
-The answer is found in IRC Section 1031(a)(1), which states that property that is "stock in trade" or "held primarily for sale” is specifically excluded from the benefits of 1031 exchanges.
+House flipping is a common investment strategy for those with the ability and time.
+We often field client questions asking: “If I’m purchasing this as an investment, why doesn’t it qualify for 1031 treatment?”
+The answer is found in Internal Revenue Code Section 1031(a)(1), which states that property that is "stock in trade" or "held primarily for sale” is specifically excluded from the benefits of 1031 exchanges.
 According to the Code, property that is held primarily for sale, whether to customers in the ordinary course of business or otherwise, is not property that is held for investment.

 For example, a taxpayer who buys a house, makes renovations, and then quickly sells it for a profit may be considered to have held the property primarily for sale rather than for investment.
 Therefore, the taxpayer would not be able to defer the gain from the sale under Section 1031.